Bath Grounds: Ownership

 As mentioned above, the Bath Grounds and Royal Hotel are owned by Oakland Hotels Ltd. This company, whose sole directors are Simon Dawson, a local property developer, and a Klaus Bach, purchased them from Allied Sanif in 2011.
 Until 1999 they were owned by Bass Hotels.
 For many years the Bath Grounds have been leased by the hotel owners to Ashby Town Council to operate as a public park for the community.
 Each lease has been subject to a right of renewal.
 The Town Council sub leases areas of the grounds to Ashby Hastings Cricket Club and to Ashby Bowls Club for their pavilions and pitches.

 The current Town Council lease expires on 21 June 2023 and contains a renewal clause for a further 28 years.

-Friends of Ashby Bath Grounds

-The Friends of Ashby Bath Grounds are concerned that whilst the Bath Grounds remain in private ownership, there is always a danger of further attempts to build on them.
-Their campaign will now turn to working with the Town and District Councils to ensure that the Bath Grounds are properly protected in the new Neighbourhood and Local Plans and ideally to achieve community ownership of the grounds.

-The Friends are also working with the Town Council to improve the Bath Grounds for community use and will shortly be presenting detailed suggestions for a well constructed path for pedestrians and wheelchair users between the South Street and Prior Park Road entrances.
-Details of this Project, including a public consultation questionnaire, can be found on their website (see below).